Resources and Updates

 INFORMATION FOR VISITORS:

-Parks Canada, UPDATE MAY 26th, 2020, To help Canadians gain access to the health and wellness benefits that come from being outdoors and in nature, a number of Parks Canada places are gradually restoring visitor access and visitor services beginning June 1, 2020.
-Access will be focused on autonomous day use of trails, grounds, and other outdoor settings.
+Parks Canada, UPDATE July 6, 2020, To help Canadians gain access to the health and wellness benefits that come from being outdoors and in nature, a number of Parks Canada places are gradually restoring visitor access and visitor services beginning June 1, 2020.
+Visitors are now welcome.
+Not all services are in full use.
 FULL INFORMATION HERE.